House seen backing bill that could block Chinese firms from U.S. securities markets

 The bill would give Chinese companies like Alibaba 9988.HK, China Telecom Corp Ltd 0728.HK and China Mobile Ltd 0941.HK three years to comply with U.S. rules before being removed from U.S. markets.

-(Reporting by Patricia Zengerle in Washington Additional reporting by Alexandra Alper in Washington Editing by Matthew Lewis)
+(Reporting by Patricia Zengerle in Washington Additional reporting by Alexandra Alper in Washington Editing by Matthew Lewis and Ana Nicolaci da Costa)

 ((patricia.zengerle@thomsonreuters.com, www.twitter.com/ReutersZengerle; 001-202-898-8390;))